The world turns. Seasons change. Technologies innovate. The record spins.

 As #WFHWeek came to a close, I reflected on the week that was.
 I was in a great space, mentally and physically.
 I felt rejuvenated and refreshed.
 I was productive and efficient.
 I gained a world of empathy for remote employees and the challenges they face every day they log in to start their day.

 The world turned.
 We innovated.
 The record spun.

-John is Head of Marketing at Amount.
-He has a passion for brand, content, and funnel optimization.
-Previously, he was a Content Marketing Manager at G2.
+John is a former Content Marketing Manager at G2.
 He has played a key role in scaling multiple award-winning tech startups in Chicago.
 A proud Colorado native, you can likely find him digging through the crates for vinyl records or nerding out on SABR analytics.